apple/pfl-research/README.md

 * Iterate quickly with fast simulations utilizing multiple levels of distributed training (multiple processes, GPUs and machines).
 * Flexibility and expressiveness - when a researcher has a PFL idea to try, ``pfl`` has flexible APIs to express these ideas.
 * Scalable simulations for large experiments with state-of-the-art algorithms and models.
-* Support of both PyTorch and TensorFlow.
+* Support both PyTorch and TensorFlow.
-* Unified benchmarks for datasets that has been vetted for both TensorFlow and PyTorch.
+* Unified benchmarks for datasets that have been vetted for both PyTorch and TensorFlow.
-* Support of other models in addition to neural networks, e.g. GBDTs.
+* Support other models in addition to neural networks, e.g. GBDTs.
 Switching between types of models is seamless.
 * Tight integration with privacy features, including common mechanisms for local and central differential privacy.

 ## Installation